 What You Should Know

-- A link to a line of credit is a less expensive option than an overdraft.
+- A link to another deposit account or a line of credit is a less expensive option than an overdraft.
 A single larger overdraft will result in just one fee, as opposed to multiple smaller overdrafts.
 Good account management is the best way to avoid overdrafts.
 Use our Internet banking and telephone banking services to keep track of your balance.

 - The $40 fee is the same fee that would be charged if a check was returned as unpaid.
 If multiple items would overdraw your account on the same day, each item would be assessed an appropriate Overdraft fee or a Return fee of $40.
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
 Your account may become overdrawn in excess of the Overdraft Privilege limit amount as a result of a fee.

 - For consumer accounts, there is a limit of 8 Overdraft fees ($320) per day we will charge.
 We will not charge an overdraft fee if a consumer account is overdrawn by $1 or less.
 These exceptions do not apply to business accounts.

 - Our policy is to process ATM and debit card transactions first – according to the dollar amount, with the smallest items being processed first for the day on which they are processed.
 Next we process checks – in check serial number order.
 Lastly we process ACH transactions, and transfers – according to the dollar amount, with the smallest items being processed first for the day on which they are processed.
 The order in which transactions are posted may impact the total amount of overdraft or return fees assessed.

 - Although under payment system rules, The Gratz Bank may be obligated to pay some unauthorized debit card transactions, The Gratz Bank will not authorize debit card or ATM transactions unless there are available funds (including Overdraft Coverage Options) to cover the transactions and any fee(s).